>

 Foster or Old Foster, as it is known further south, was written by John Foster of High Green House and first published in his second volume of Sacred Music about 1820, where it appears complete with symphony written for eleven parts and set to the 47th psalm.
 It is interesting to note the unusual form of this rendition of the opening phrase.

 The Watersons sang While Shepherds Watched Their Flocks in 1977 on their Topic album Sound, Sound Your Instruments of Joy.
 A live version from a December 1980 Christmas radio programme performed at Crathorne Hall, Crathorne, North Yorkshire, was published in 2005 on the CD A Yorkshire Christmas.
 Waterson:Carthy recorded this carol again in 2006 for their CD Holy Heathens and the Old Green Man.
 A.L.
-Lloyd commented in the Watersons’ original album’s sleeve notes:
+Lloyd noted on the Watersons’ original album:

 The words of this old favourite are by Nahum Tate (1652-1715), a dreadful Poet Laureate, lambasted by Swift and Pope, but a fair hymn-writer on a good day.
 The well-known tune, called Winchester Old, comes from a psalm book of 1592, but not all country congregations took to it, and here and there Tate’s words got sung to less familiar airs.
 The Watersons got their tune from the good Norfolk singer Walter Pardon.
 Walter says he can’t remember if it came into his family from chapel or Salvation Army.

 The Albion Band sang While Shepherds Watched Their Flocks in their 1984-85 Albion Band Christmas Show.
-This led to their 1985 LP A Christmas Present from The Albion Band and was also included in 1990 on their cassette Songs From the Shows.
+This led to their 1985 LP A Christmas Present From The Albion Band and was also included in 1990 on their cassette Songs From the Shows.
+The Albion Christmas Band also sang Sweet Chiming Bells on their Talking Elephant albums An Albion Christmas (2003) and Traditional (2009), and on their 2014 Rooksmere album One for the Road.

-Maddy Prior and the Carnival Band sang While Shepherds Watched in 1991 on their CD Carols and Capers and in a live recording from Oxford Town Hall on their CD and DVD An Evening of Carols and Capers.
+Maddy Prior and the Carnival Band sang While Shepherds Watched in 1991 on their Park CD Carols and Capers.
+This track was also included on their 2012 Park compilation A Christmas Caper.
+A live recording from Oxford Town Hall was released in 2005 on their Park CD and DVD An Evening of Carols and Capers.

 Nowell Sing We Clear sang Old Foster on their 1995 CD Hail Smiling Morn!.
 They noted: